joelclermont/kendo-docs/tutorials/build-apps-with-kendo-ui-and-php-2.md

 No need to add the **EmployeeID** or **TerritoryID** to the model definition.
 It’s smart enough to pick those up on its own!

-### We’re Done!

-That was a lot to go over.
-If you made it all the way through – congratulations!
-You know understand enough to build some extremely awesome applications with Kendo UI and PHP!
-Grab the completed project [here][9].

 It is highly recommended that you use some sort of MVC framework with your PHP.
 [Zend][10] is popular and [CodeIgniter][11] looks promising.
 It really takes some of the headache out of the manual things